Joren-Vervoort/3D-House-Project/README.md

 - rioxarray
 - plotly

-2. Create a directory to work in.
+2.Create a directory to work in.

 note: the following data to download is quite extensive.
 DO NOT CHANGE THE NAMES OF THE FILES.

-3. Download the DSM .zip files from this website: http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dsm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DSM,%20raster,%201m and unpack ONLY the .tif file inside the GEOTiff folder to a created folder called DSM.
+3.Download the DSM .zip files from this website: http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dsm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DSM,%20raster,%201m and unpack ONLY the .tif file inside the GEOTiff folder to a created folder called DSM.

 4.Download the DTM .zip files from this website: http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dtm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DTM,%20raster,%201m